15 Differences Between GoldMine and Salesforce

 In order to create sales quotes associated with GoldMine Contacts, a third party quoting application such as QuoteWerks or QuikQuote is needed.

-Salesforce.com introduced fully integrated Real-Time Quotes in the Winter ’10 release and has added new functionality to Quotes in the two releases since.
+Salesforce has embedded quoting functionality.
 Products are stored within the Salesforce database.
 Users can create Quotes within Opportunities and can then email quotes right from within the Salesforce interface.
 Discount rules can be set and Quotes can be subjected to an approval process if necessary.
+Salesforce purchased CPQ vendor SteelBrick and offers that solution as CPQ & Billing.

 9. Marketing Functionality